 I will readily admit that I went into Rotastic not knowing what to fully expect.
 I’d heard scant details about this game but after diving into it and giving it some proper time I was delighted with it overall.
 It has the feelings of a flash game I’d find on a website or on a smartphone, but I am actually happier to see it on a console; finally maybe some of those great flash games I’ve spent my time on will be getting put to a bigger and better market as well.
 I also thoroughly enjoyed the simplicity of the game and the innate fun that can be found in that, but I’m also disappointed in the learning curve.
 Like I explained earlier the game has a much deeper complexity to it than is originally seen.
 Getting used to the swinging mechanic took me about thirty levels before I became competent enough to get higher than the rare silver helmets I received.
 The game can only do so much as with the swinging and bouncing as well, and eventually boredom will set in.

 It’s an enjoyable game that can offer some great challenges (if you care enough for that) and it has some fun multiplayer, but its luster can quickly grow dull.
 I feel that it’s not worth the full 800 MS points on XBLA currently but I recommend to definitely giving it a shot – just wait until it goes on sale at some point.
-And be sure to look to a PC and PSN release early in 2012.Note: The Rotastic review was written based on the Xbox 360 version of the game provided by the publisher.
+And be sure to look to a PC and PSN release early in 2012.Note: Rotastic was reviewed on Xbox 360.
+A digital copy of the game provided by the publisher.